-1994-2016: Celebrating 22 years of entertainment, education and inspiration through the performing & visual arts
+Celebrating 29 years of entertainment, education and inspiration through the performing & visual arts.

 Maui Arts & Cultural Center opened in 1994 as the culmination of a long-standing dream of Maui’s residents to build a world-class gathering place for the arts.
 Now familiarly known as "The MACC," this center has been described by The Maui News as “the artistic and educational heart of an entire community” and “Maui’s entertainment and arts crown jewel.”

-The MACC is also an educational site, serving all ages from pre-school to adult, enhancing arts education in schools and professional development for teachers.
-We also celebrate almost two decades as a Partner in Education with the John F. Kennedy Center for the Performing Arts in Washington D.C.
-What this means for Maui is arts education programs and 21st century learning skills provided by The MACC for students and teachers.
+The MACC is also a site for arts education, serving all ages from pre-school to adult to enhance arts education in schools and professional development for teachers.
+We are proud of our more than two decades as a Partner in Education with the John F. Kennedy Center for the Performing Arts in Washington D.C.

 Schaefer International Gallery is our museum-quality exhibition space for visual arts.
 Gallery exhibits celebrate the broad spectrum of human experience by presenting a broad view of cultures, places and people, and present important issues and ideas of our time.
 Admission is free, year-round.

 The MACC also offers a full spectrum of presentations off the stage and in the community.
 Our Artists in Community program redefines the relationship of artist to audience, and is recognized as a national model and embodies our belief in the ability of the arts to build a community.
 Through dozens of free events each year, The MACC brings performing artists into schools, senior centers and social service agencies.

 “The arts are education.
 They stretch you as a human being, lift up the human spirit, and help us become better people.”

 - Pundy Yokouchi, Founding Chairman, Maui Arts & Cultural Center